Ship Pricing

 Based on 7,115 price snapshots across 7-night sailings.
 Excludes specialty suites (Ultimate Family Suite, Icon Loft, etc.).

 Fall suites are the tightest band.
-The P25-to-P75 range is just $20/night ($398-$418).
+The good-price-to-high-end range is just $20/night ($398-$418).
 Fall suite pricing is remarkably predictable — you're going to pay close to $409/night, give or take.

 Suite Pricing vs. Star of the Seas

 If you're considering a suite, the Icon vs. Star decision isn't close.
 We cover the full comparison in our Icon vs Star price analysis, but the headline: Star of the Seas suites run 20-39% more than Icon suites in every season except holiday.
 A spring suite on Star costs $216/night more than the same category on Icon.
-For Star-specific P25/P75 thresholds, see the Star of the Seas room prices guide.
+For Star-specific good-price marks, see the Star of the Seas room prices guide.

 The Icon Premium Over the Rest of the Fleet